 Following White Coat Waste Project’s investigation and campaign exposing the Environmental Protection Agency’s (EPA) forced inhalation tests on animals–and advocacy by the majority of taxpayers who oppose this waste and abuse–lawmakers are taking action.
-In the just-passed 2019 EPA funding bill, the House Appropriations Committee included a bipartisan amendment submitted by Reps.
+In the just-passed 2019 EPA funding bill, the House of Representatives included a bipartisan amendment co-sponsored by Reps.
 David Joyce (R-OH) and Debbie Wasserman-Schultz (D-FL) that urges the EPA to reduce taxpayer-funded animal testing like that uncovered by WCW.
 The legislation (page 8) reads:

 Intramural animal testing—The Committee commends EPA for recent progress towards reducing unnecessary animal testing by promoting the adoption of cutting-edge methodologies that allow chemical screening more efficiently and cost-effectively.
 The Committee encourages EPA to ensure that the Agency’s own research is also the subject of Agency efforts to reduce and replace animal tests.